timmyers/gilded-rose-kata/README.md

 Information shared with the circleci universe GildedRose is found [below](#circleci-universe).

+This version is implemented in javascript and the current test status can be seen at https://friendly-snyder-a6b587.netlify.com/.

 # CircleCI Universe

 As you know, we are a small inn with a prime location in a prominent city ran